(Last Updated on : 17/03/2018)

 Buddha Jayanti or Buddha Purnima is one of the major festivals

 in the Vaisakha month, which marks the birth anniversary of Gautama Buddha, the founder of Buddhism

-was born in 543 B.C, but the name given to him by his parents was Siddharth.
+was born in Lumbini in modern-day Nepal, in the year 623 B.C and died at the age of eighty in B.C.
+480. The name given to him by his parents was Siddharth.
 Siddharth was the only son of Shuddhodhan

 , the King of Kapilavastu

 .
 It was prophesied by the royal astrologer that the child would become either a famous emperor or a world-renowned ascetic.